 Whilst at school your child is protected in many ways:

-- Children are taught about appropriate content during ICT lessons
+- Children are taught about appropriate content during Computing and PSHE lessons

 - Internet filtering through the London Grid for Learning

 - Virus Protection

 We also ask that parents sign the Parents’ e-safety Home School Agreement for Parents / Carers when a child starts at Eliot Bank School.